 • Please ensure that the Church in which you wish to get married is available on the date you require.
 Marriages can be booked in Castlebar parish through the Parish Office.
 The earliest time you can have your wedding in the Church of the Holy Rosary is 1pm.

 • Go to the priest of the parish where you are currently living.
 The priest will begin the process of filling out Pre-Nuptial Enquiry Forms and advise you about the various documents that you need.
 You will need to get a Certificate of Baptism from the parish in which you were baptised and a Certificate of Confirmation from the parish in which you were confirmed.
-These documents should be issued no less than six months prior to the date of marriage.
+The Certificate of Baptism should be issued no less than six months prior to the date of marriage.

 • If you have lived somewhere else, other than your present parish, Letters of Freedom may be required as proof you are free to get married.
 Any priest from the parish (or parishes) where you lived will supply you with this document.
 Alternatively, a priest may request that you make a Statutory Declaration that you are free to enter into Marriage.